Ur-Quan: Background

 The Ur-Quan are fictional characters in the Star Control series of video games, appearing as an alien race of giant predatory caterpillars.
 Their history is revealed through character dialog, which describes them as a species who evolved on a harsh planet in a distant region of space.
 Their biological lineage is compared to solitary predators such as the praying mantis, who are naturally limited in their social behaviors.
 As the Ur-Quan developed intelligence and culture, they were able to master their fierce territorial and hunting instincts, and build a co-operative spacefaring civilization.
+Eventually, as they began the exploration of their own solar system, they were discovered by an alien race known as the Taalo - members of a loose collection of space faring civilizations known as the Sentient Milieu - and offered membership.

-Thousands of years before Star Control, the Ur-Quan were discovered by a psychic race called the Dnyarri, who enslaved the Ur-Quan and compelled them to dominate the rest of known space.
+Twenty thousand years before Star Control, Ur-Quan explorers discovered a psychic race called the Dnyarri, who enslaved the Ur-Quan and compelled them to attack and destroy the rest of the Sentient Milieu.
 Using genetic engineering, the Dnyarri separated the original brown Ur-Quan into two sub-species.
 The green Ur-Quan became the Dnyarri's favored administrators and researchers, and the black Ur-Quan became their designated soldiers.
 Many generations later, the Ur-Quan led a successful slave revolt.
 They discovered they could break the Dnyarri's psychic compulsion by torturing themselves, giving them enough time to kill and eventually exterminate their Dnyarri oppressors.

 The Ur-Quan vowed they would never again be slaves, and began to conquer all other intelligent life in the galaxy.
 The green Ur-Quan were renamed the Ur-Quan Kzer-Za in honor of the Ur-Quan scientist who freed them all.
 The Kzer-Za moved forward with the 'Path of Now and Forever', a policy of security through enslaving all non-Ur-Quan sentient life, controlling them as either 'battle thralls', or as 'fallow slaves' forever imprisoned on their home worlds under impenetrable force-fields.
 The Black Ur-Quan, renamed the Ur-Quan Kohr-Ah after their new leader, felt that they could only be safe with the complete annihilation of all non-Ur-Quan life, an ideology they called the 'Eternal Doctrine'.
 The differing doctrines of the two fiercely territorial species escalated into a civil war.
 After devastating losses, the Kzer-Za eventually triumphed through the discovery of an enormous ancient battleship created by a lost alien civilization called the Precursors.